sdownin/sequencer/README.md

 Changed
  - Bug fixes for nonuniform data inputs (missing values, actors without actions in a period, etc.).
      (Note: missing values are not treated as a separate category.
-This does not yet support differnet temporal bracketing, empty turns within a period, etc.)
+This does not yet support different temporal bracketing, empty turns within a period, etc.)

 Removed
  (none)